kvl00l/kvl00l/README.md

     - JUL 2020 - SEP 2020
         - Greet guests and provide menus, offering recommendations and answering any questions they may have.
         - Serve food and drinks to guests, ensuring that all items are presented in an attractive and appealing manner.
-        - Maintain a clean and organized dining area, including clearing and resetting tables, refilling condiments, and ensuring that all guestshave the necessary utensils and condiments
+        - Maintain a clean and organized dining area, including clearing and resetting tables, refilling condiments, and ensuring that all guests have the necessary utensils and condiments
         - Respond to customer requests and complaints in a prompt and professional manner, resolving any issues to the best of your ability
         - Communicate with kitchen staff and other servers to ensure smooth and efficient operations
         - Follow all food safety protocols, including proper hand washing and sanitation procedures